-Shoulder Width
+3 Shoulder Width

-A deviation for shoulder width is proposed along this alignment between the stations as shown in Table 3 and on Figures 1A-D. Table 3 lists the design guideline and proposed left and right shoulder widths for the mainline curves near the beginning and ending of the project, as well as the minimum shoulder width.
+4 A deviation for shoulder width is proposed along the new SR 99 alignment between the stations as shown in Table 3 and on Figures 1A-D. Table 3 lists the current design standard and proposed left

+6 and right shoulder widths for the mainline curves near the beginning and ending of the project, as

+7 well as the minimum shoulder width.

-Table 3: Shoulder Widths
+8 Table 3: Shoulder Widths